wumiguo/JedAIToolkit/README.md

   2) As a **desktop application** with an intuitive Graphical User Interface that can be used by both expert and lay users.
   3) As a **workbench** that compares the relative performance of different (configurations of) ER workflows.

+You can find a short presentation of JedAI Toolkit [here](JedAI presentation.pptx).

 ### Citation

 If you use JedAI, please cite the following paper: